Strata Global

 4. Material Selection and design: Permeability is an underlying factor that guides decisions on backfill materials, drainage systems, and foundation design; all of which are critical to ensuring optimal performance, safety, and durability.

-Soil permeability is a complex property influenced by up to 13 key factors that essentially relate to the soil’s structure and composition.
-Soils are composed of particles with interconnected voids, which may be filled with air or water.
-When these voids are occupied by water, the soil is considered saturated.
+Soil permeability is a complex property influenced by factors that essentially relate to the soil’s structure and composition.
+A soil is considered saturated when all of its voids are occupied by water.
 If only some of the voids contain water, the soil is partially saturated.
-Water movement occurs through these voids rather than through the soil particles themselves, and this flow is driven by pressure differences, known as hydraulic head, or by suction from plant roots during transpiration.
+Water movement occurs through these voids rather than through the soil particles themselves, and this flow is driven by differences in hydraulic head.

-Darcy’s Law is the fundamental equation of fluid mechanics.
+Darcy’s Law is a fundamental empirical equation describing fluid flow through porous media.
 It benefits flow problems in porous media such as soil, sand, and rock.
 It expresses the relationship between flow rate, hydraulic head gradient, and permeability.

 Where,